Three Ways to Make Herbal Oils for Natural Beauty Recipes

 Some herbs that are good for infusing are:

-- Lavender – relaxing, antibacterial, adds purple colour to oil
+- Lavender – relaxing, antibacterial, adds purple color to oil

-- Calendula – healing, adds golden colour to oil
+- Calendula – healing, adds golden color to oil

 - Chamomile – calming

 - Comfrey – helps with pain and inflammation

 - Sage – pain relief, anti inflammatory

 - Mint – energizing, pain relieving, darkens color of oil